-In addition to identifying and authenticating Applicants for Certificates, an RA may also initiate or pass along revocation requests for Certificates and requests for re-issuance and renewal (sometimes referred to as re-key) of Certificates.
-Issuing CAs may act as a Registration Authority for Certificates they issue in which case they are responsible for:
+In addition to identifying and authenticating Applicants for Certificates, a Registration Authority (RA) may also initiate or pass along revocation requests for Certificates and requests for reissuance and renewal (sometimes referred to as re-key) of Certificates.
+GlobalSign may act as a Registration Authority for Certificates it issues in which case GlobalSign is responsible for:

-- Accepting, evaluating, approving or rejecting the registration of Certificate applications; - Registering Subscribers for certification services; - Providing systems to facilitate the identification of Subscribers (according to the type of Certificate requested); - Using officially notarised or otherwise authorised documents or sources of information to evaluate and authenticate an Applicant's application; - Requesting issuance of a Certificate via a multi-factor authentication process following the approval of an application; and - Initiating the process to revoke a Certificate from the applicable GlobalSign Subordinate CA or partner Subordinate CA.
+- Accepting, evaluating, approving or rejecting the registration of Certificate applications; - Registering Subscribers for certification services; - Providing systems to facilitate the identification of Subscribers (according to the type of Certificate requested); - Using officially notarised or otherwise authorised documents or sources of information to evaluate and authenticate an Applicant's application; - Requesting issuance of a Certificate via a multi-factor authentication process following the approval of an application; and - Initiating the process to revoke a Certificate from the applicable GlobalSign subordinate Issuing CA or partner Subordinate CA.

 Third party Issuing CAs who enter into a contractual relationship with GlobalSign may operate their own RA and authorize the issuance of Certificates.
-Third parties must comply with all the requirements of this CP and the terms of their contract which may also refer to additional criteria as recommended by the CA/B Forum.
+Third parties must comply with all the requirements of this CPS and the terms of their contract which may also incorporate additional criteria as recommended by the CA/B Forum and/or browser root programs.
 RAs may implement more restrictive vetting practices if their internal policy dictates.

-In order to issue certain Certificate types, RAs may need to rely on Certificates issued by third party Certification Authorities or other third-party databases and sources of information Such as government national identity cards such as passwords, elD, and drivers licenses.
+In order to issue certain Certificate types, RAs may need to rely on Certificates issued by third party Certification Authorities or other third-party databases and sources of information such as government national identity cards such as passports, eID, and drivers' licenses.
 Where the RA relies on Certificates issued by third party Certification Authorities, Relying Parties are advised to review additional information by referring to such third party's CPS.